 The Recipe: Raw Carrot Cake With Tangy Citrus Frosting

-Why We Love It: This raw vegan carrot cake from The First Mess will easily please a crowd.
-The dessert comprises a cashew-based frosting and a cake made with pitted Medjool dates, almond flour, cinnamon, ginger, nutmeg, finely grated carrots, and a splash of orange juice and zest.
+Why We Love It: This raw vegan carrot cake from The First Mess will easily please any crowd.
+The dessert comprises a cashew-based frosting and a cake made with festive flavors, including pitted Medjool dates, cinnamon, ginger, and nutmeg.
+Yes, please.

 Pro Tip: Top with chopped walnuts for a delicious crunch with each bite.

 Why We Love It: What would the holidays be without an apple crisp crumble?
 This dessert is special because it can double as breakfast.
 It's sweet enough that it makes for a satisfying post-holiday treat, but not so sweet that you'll get a sugar rush (and crash) if you down a piece for breakfast the next day.

 Pro Tip: Make sure the apples are on the harder side because they tend to get a bit soggy when baked.

 Why We Love It: Instead of serving a traditional pumpkin pie, try your hand at these vegan pumpkin pie dream bars from Wu Haus.
 They're filled with pumpkin and maple flavors for a seasonal treat that's easy to serve to a crowd.
 Their striking appearance in both color and shape will have everyone ready to try a bite.

 Pro Tip: "If you have two blenders, simply make the pumpkin layer in one blender and the vanilla layer in the other.
 If you have one blender, make one layer at a time and rinse the blender between uses," Wu says.